Chiral Edge Excitations of $\nu=1/2$ Fractional Chern Insulators in the Bosonic Hofstadter Model

-Obtaining such well-behaved edge spectral functions on a discrete lattice is highly nontrivial.
-The results are sensitive to the interplay among lattice size, particle number, trapping potential, and the U(1) charge of the excitations.
+Our results provide strong evidence for the universality of the bulk-edge correspondence in fractional Chern insulators, paving the way for future studies of edge physics at other filling factors~\cite{grushin2015, he2017realizing}.
 Beyond theoretical interest, observing chiral edge states is a central goal in the experimental study of topologically ordered systems.
 Proposals for detecting chiral edge excitations in optical lattice experiments have been put forward in Refs.~\cite{unal2024,vashisht2025,binanti2024}.
-Meanwhile, chiral edge excitations of other topologically ordered states, such as the ground states of Kitaev’s honeycomb spin model, have recently been observed in arrays of superconducting qubits~\cite{will2025probing} and trapped-ion processors~\cite{ali2025robust}.
+Meanwhile, chiral edge dynamics associated with topological order have also been observed on other quantum simulation platforms, including a periodically driven Floquet Kitaev model~\cite{kitaev2006honeycomb} implemented on a superconducting quantum processor~\cite{will2025probing} and ground-state simulations of the Kitaev honeycomb model on a trapped-ion quantum processor~\cite{ali2025robust}.
 Whether edge states of FCIs from the Harper–Hofstadter–Hubbard model can be realized in these platforms remains an open question.
 Our results provide useful guidance for designing future experimental explorations.

-\textit{Acknowledgments.---} We thank Botao Wang, Xing-Yu Zhang, Yang Liu, Lei Wang, Hai-Jun Liao, Wei Zheng, Jun-Sen Wang, Qiao-Yi Li and Jia-Lin Chen for helpful discussions.
-XYD also thanks Frank Verstraete, Jutho Haegeman, Laurens Vanderstraeten, and Maarten Van Damme for early discussions about this topic.
-XHY and XYD are supported by the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0301900).
+\textit{Acknowledgments.---} We thank Botao Wang, Xing-Yu Zhang, Yang Liu, Lei Wang, Hai-Jun Liao, Wei Zheng, Jun-Sen Wang, Qiao-Yi Li, Jia-Lin Chen, Frank Verstraete, Jutho Haegeman, Laurens Vanderstraeten, and Maarten Van Damme for helpful discussions.
+XHY and XYD are supported by the Innovation Program for Quantum Science and Technology (Grant No.~2021ZD0301900) and the National Natural Science Foundation of China (Grant No.~12504175).
 JYC is supported by National Natural Science Foundation of China (Grants No.~12447107, No.~12304186), and Guangdong Basic and Applied Basic Research Foundation (Grant No.~2024A1515013065).
-All the numerical codes employed in this study were independently developed by the authors, based on the data structures of TeNPy.
+All numerical codes employed in this study were independently developed by the authors, based on the data structures of TeNPy~\cite{tenpy2024}.
 The complete implementation is publicly available at \url{https://github.com/xiaohanyangggg/VUMPS_Excitation}.